cbk914/OpenVuln-cli/README.md

 **In order to use this script, you will need to have a valid Cisco PSIRT OpenVuln API username and API key.**

+is a command line interface (CLI) for the Cisco PSIRT OpenVuln API.
+It allows you to search for vulnerabilities by name or CVE, authenticate with the API, and retrieve vulnerability details.
+It also validates the data structure of the response and prints the vulnerability information to the console or exports it to a file.

 To use the Cisco PSIRT OpenVuln API console interface in Python, follow these steps:

 1. Make sure you have a valid Cisco account and API key.
 You will need to sign up for an account if you do not have one.